 Molecular Basis of Infectious Disease (MBID) Research

-The Molecular Basis of Infectious Disease (MBID) research training grant is an NIH-supported project consisting of 21 faculty mentors from several Houston educational institutions: The University of Texas Health Science Center at Houston (UTHealth Houston), The University of Texas M. D. Anderson Cancer Center (MDA), Baylor College of Medicine (BCM), Rice University, and the Texas A&M University Institute for Biosciences and Technology (IBT).
-Currently, the program trains three Ph.D. students and eight undergraduate summer research students per year.
+The Molecular Basis of Infectious Disease (MBID) research training grant is an NIH-supported project consisting of 20 faculty mentors from several Houston educational institutions: The University of Texas Health Science Center at Houston (UTHealth Houston), The University of Texas M. D. Anderson Cancer Center (MDA), Baylor College of Medicine (BCM), Texas A&M University Institute for Biosciences and Technology (IBT), and Rice University.
+The program trains four Ph.D. students.

-The overall purpose of the MBID training program is to provide the trainees:
+The overall purpose of the MBID training program is to:

-- an optimal environment for training new scientists in the latest concepts and techniques in microbiological research.
+- provide an optimal environment for training new scientists in the latest concepts and techniques in microbiological research;

-- a better understanding of current challenges in clinical infectious diseases.
+- enhance the understanding among young scientists of current challenges in clinical infectious diseases;

 The basis of this training grant is the Molecular Basis of Infectious Disease group, which was first formed in 1996.
-MBID has developed into a highly interactive group of over 100 faculty, postdoctoral fellows, graduate students, and staff from the Houston area whose primary interest is in the molecular pathogenesis of bacterial infections.
-The 21 faculty members that form the core of this training grant have a record of high research productivity and extensive collaborations.
-They have mentored over 200 predoctoral and postdoctoral trainees over the past ten years and currently mentor dozens of Ph.D. students and postdoctoral fellows.
+MBID has developed into a highly interactive group of over 400 faculty, postdoctoral fellows, graduate students, and research staff from the Houston area whose primary interest is in Infectious Disease research.
+The 20 faculty members that form the core of this training grant have a record of high research productivity and extensive collaborations.
+They have mentored over 180 predoctoral trainees and postdoctoral trainees over the past ten years and currently mentor dozens of Ph.D. students and postdoctoral fellows.

-The training program is based on strong core curricula, 10 advanced courses in pathogenesis, an intensive and interactive research experience, monthly MBID meetings and annual retreats, seminars and journal clubs, and experience in translational research and clinical infectious diseases.
-A network of universities has been established to aid in the recruitment of promising undergraduate students into the summer research program and the MBID Ph.D. program.
-A major goal of the planned activities supported by this training grant is to provide undergraduate students and predoctoral microbiology candidates additional knowledge in clinical infectious diseases and translational research, thereby promoting the redirection of research toward the more rapid resolution of important infectious disease problems.
+The training program is based on strong core curricula, options of 10 advanced courses in pathogenesis, an intensive and interactive research experience, monthly MBID meetings and annual retreats, seminars and journal clubs, career and professional development activities, and experience in translational research and clinical infectious diseases.
+A network of universities has been established to aid in the recruitment of promising undergraduate students into the MBID Ph.D. program.
+A major goal of the planned activities supported by this training grant is to provide predoctoral microbiology candidates additional knowledge in clinical infectious diseases and translational research, thereby promoting the redirection of research toward the more rapid resolution of important infectious disease problems.